• Skip to main content

 Most popular sites

-Three Color Lakes are Black Lake, White Lake, and Yellow Lake, they are called “Three Color Lake” duw to the color in the sun.
-The three-color lakes are separated by a low mountain platform.
+Three Color Lakes are Black Lake, White Lake, and Yellow Lake, they are called “Three Color Lake” which are separated by a low mountain platform.
 All of the three lakes are formed by ice and snow in the low-lying valleys.
 The total area of the three lakes is about 150,000 square meters, with a water storage capacity of 2.8 million square meters.
 Among them, the Black Lake is the largest, with an area of about 100,000 square meters and a water volume of 2 million square meters.

 Dandashan monastery is located on the east side of Xia Gongla of Banbar County.
 The monastery is Tibetan style structure.
 There are Chinese inscriptions in the temple, which is with history of 300 years.